bhky/opennsfw2/README.md

 # Installation

-Tested with TensorFlow and JAX, for Python 3.9, 3.10, and 3.11.
+Tested with TensorFlow and JAX, for Python 3.9 to 3.12.

 A note on PyTorch: